-Wayne Stacy is a Partner and the Department Chair of the San Francisco Intellectual Property group.With a computer-engineering background, he has more than twenty years of experience litigating high-stakes technology cases, including patent, trade secret, software-based copyright and technology-licensing disputes.
+Wayne Stacy is a partner in the firm's Intellectual Property group.With a computer-engineering background, he has more than twenty years of experience litigating high-stakes technology cases, including patent, trade secret, software-based copyright and technology-licensing disputes.
 He has particular experience in competitor-on-competitor cases where injunctions, key business sectors, and large damages are at risk.
 He has served as the lead lawyer at trial in numerous jury trials.
 When trial is likely necessary, he has a proven record.
 Realizing that not all cases need to go to a jury, Wayne also has demonstrated an ability to navigate business disputes and solve tough problems for his clients outside the courtroom.

 Mr. Stacy is among the most recognized technology litigators in the country.
 He was recently honored as an "IP Trailblazer" by the National Law Journal (2017).
 He has also been recognized repeatedly by Chambers USA (2007-2016) and Intellectual Asset Manager (IAM) as one of the leading IP litigators in the United States (2017).
 Chambers describes him as “a strong trial lawyer” and “a renowned patent litigator.”
 And the Daily Journal reported that he was “fabulous in his ability to think outside of the box and be creative with IP litigation.”
 He has been quoted in scores of IP-related news articles and speaks around the world on the issues surrounding juries and technology cases.